 There is something profoundly poignant about the Somali word for mother: Hooyo.
 Its touching utterance has a way that can tug the heartstrings of the most heart-hardened men and women.

-Indeed, and not surprisingly, etymologically, the word carries sympathy that a mother has for her child.
+Indeed, and not surprisingly, etymologically, the word carries the sympathy that a mother has for her child.
 It’s derived from the Somali root word hoy/hooy (shelter).
 She is like a safe haven that gives shade against the blazing sun and acts as an impermeable natural barrier against the harrowing rain and wind.
-The word immediately triggers an emotional trip to the memory lane, instantly reminding you of her selfless sacrifices for you — from the second you occupied her bodily vessel (womb) to the responsible adult that you see in the mirror.
-When Hooyo uses the word Hooyo, the response generated by the child is proof of the natural fitrah (natural inclination) that Allaah instilled in humankind.
-It’s as if your worries and anxiety take a temporary backseat whilst you patiently cater to for what she request next.
-Strangely enough, it stirs the same level of reaction when an unrelated Somali elderly mother calls you Hooyo.
-What a powerful and rightfully fitting word to describe a multi-faceted creature.
-An ample proof of the richness of the Somali language.
+The word immediately triggers an emotional trip to your memory lane, instantly reminding you of her self-sacrifices – from the second you occupied her bodily vessel (womb) to the responsible adult that you see in the mirror.
+When Hooyo uses the word Hooyo, the physical and emotional response proves the natural fitrah (natural inclination) that Allaah instilled in humankind.
+It’s as if your worries and anxiety take a temporary backseat whilst you patiently cater to her requests.
+Strangely enough, the word Hooyo stirs the same level of reaction when an unrelated elderly woman calls you Hooyo.
+What a powerful and rightfully fitting word to describe a multi-faceted creature – ample proof of the richness of the Somali language.

-And then I am reminded of the hadeeth where Prophet Muhammad (Peace and blessings of Allaah be upon him) narrates the story of the deep compassionate bond between a boy and his mother.
-A limited mercy from the bounty of the 1 part of Mercy (out of 100) that Allaah sent down for it to be shared between mankind, jinns and animals – and ends it with that Allaah is more compassionate towards His creation than a mother is towards her child (Muslim).
+And then I am reminded of the hadeeth where Prophet Muhammad (SCW) narrates the story of the deep compassionate bond between a child and mother.
+A little mercy from the bounty of the 1 part of Mercy (out of 100) that Allaah sent down for it to be shared between humankind, jinns and animals – and ends it with that Allaah is more compassionate towards His creation than a mother is towards her child (Muslim).